atifzahid/ts-trees/README.md

-Here’s the README content in a simpler format so you can easily copy and paste it:

----

 # TypeScript Advanced Tree Structure

 This repository contains a TypeScript implementation of a type-safe tree data structure, demonstrating recursive types, tree traversal (DFS and BFS), and type guards.